gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "It's not magic," Grappa Gas laughed, looking as delighted as any of the children.
 "It's called juggling!
 I saw it once in Ghohraj.
 It's just a trick."

 "That's right," Thokmay agreed.
 "It's just a trick.
 Here, I'll prove it.
 Private Kechen?"

 The woman he had been fencing with took the brightly colored sock balls and tossed them in the air.
-She whistled a happy little tune as she juggled, and even managed to wink at Rash
-(which made Sensy dig her elbow into his ribs).
+Where Thokmay had looked relaxed and happy she was intent, her hands darting too quickly for Noxy to follow.

-By the time she was finished, Little Gas was laughing and clapping his hands.
+When she was finished,
+Little Gas clapped his hands.
-"Let me, let me!" he shrieked.
-"I want to!"
+"Show me, Show me!
+I want to!"

-"All right, but you have to let me show you how," Thokmay said.
+"All right," Thokmay said.
 "You have to start with just two, like this.
 Um, Private?
 Could you show some of the others?
-Thank you, respected.
+Thank you.
 Now, put this one in this hand, and this one in the other, and…"

-Noxy watched Little Gas drop all three pairs of socks, pick them up, and drop them again.
+Noxy watched Little Gas and the others drop their socks, pick them up, and drop them again.
-The little boy laughed.
-Seething,
-she sat back down on her pretend cloud and glared at the bowl of thimbleberries.
+She sat back down on her pretend cloud and glared at the bowl of thimbleberries.
-It was going to be a long day…

 Noxy was still on her make-believe cloud an hour later, squeezing seeds out of thimbleberries so angrily